Susan D. Phillips

-Susan D. Phillips is a professor on the Counseling Psychology faculty.
+Susan D. Phillips is a professor in the Department of Educational and Counseling Psychology as well as the Department of Educational Administration and Policy Studies.
 In addition to joining the faculty in 1979, she has also served terms as the Director of the Psychological Services Center, the Director of Doctoral Training for Counseling Psychology, the Chair of the Department of Educational and Counseling Psychology, Dean of the School of Education, the Provost and Vice President for Academic Affairs, and the Vice President for Strategic Partnerships (a position that included service as the Senior Vice President for Academic Affairs at SUNY Downstate Health Sciences Center).

 Dr. Phillips' research has focused on decision making and career development.
 Her recent research has examined other-than-rational decision making strategies as well as the role of relationships in career decision making.
 She was the 1991 recipient of the American Psychological Association Division of Counseling Psychology John Holland Award for Outstanding Achievement in Personality and Career Research, and has published widely in career development and vocational psychology.
 She has also been instrumental in creating cross-disciplinary initiatives, including research defining state-wide models of the practices in higher performing schools undertaken in a unique public-private partnership, and in developing research capacity for university-community partnerships through the NIH-sponsored Center for the Elimination of Minority Health Disparities.